Practice

 Noticing when extra support may help.

-It can be helpful to consider play therapy if your child is:
+Play therapy may be helpful if your child is:

 • Feeling anxious, worried, or low in mood